-1. Parents will receive nine (9) week grade reports.
-Mid quarter reports will only be sent home in classes where the student has a D or F. Only semester grades will be recorded on student transcripts.
-(See school calendar for specific dates.)

-- 2. Parent-teacher conferences will be conducted after the first and third grading period with the goal of maintaining proper communication between the home and school. - 3.
+- 1. Parents are highly encouraged to monitor their child's academic progress weekly via FACTS/RenWeb. - 2.
+Parents will receive nine (9) week grade reports.
+Only semester grades will be recorded on student transcripts.
+(See school calendar for specific dates.) - 3.
+Parent-teacher conferences will be conducted after the first and third grading period with the goal of maintaining proper communication between the home and school. - 4.
 Additional communication between parents and teachers is encouraged as this contact is extremely important.
-Parents are encouraged to initiate conferences as needed throughout the year. - 4.
-Shiloh Christian School encourages the use of daily progress checks through the use of assignment notebooks. - 5.
-Parents are highly encouraged to monitor their child's academic progress weekly via FACTS.
+Parents are encouraged to initiate conferences as needed throughout the year.